 As your “time horizon” increases beyond 30 years, as you might expect, the safe withdrawal rate decreases.
 For example for 35 years, I calculated 4.3%; for 40 years, 4.2%; and for 45 years, 4.1%. […] If you plan to live forever, 4% should do it.

-- 3% is usually considered to be ultra-safe in any scenario.
+Unfortunately there isn’t enough research covering this extended period of time.
+However, a 3% withdrawal rate is usually considered to be ultra-safe in any scenario.

 The Family’s take on the 4% rule